MaherKaram/snake-royale/README.md

 * simultaneous head-to-head collisions

 For recoverable collisions, the server stores each snake's **last safe body state**.

-If a snake hits a wall or obstacle:

 ```text
 Invalid next position